-- We share the Safeguarding Self Evaluation and Action Plan with governors at least annually. - We work with the LA to ensure that our policies and procedures are in line with DFE and LA guidance. - A senior member of staff, known as the DSL, is appointed with a clear job description.
-He/she has lead responsibility for Child Protection and Safeguarding and receives appropriate on-going training, supervision and support as well as sufficient time and resources to enable them to discharge their responsibilities. - The Safeguarding and Child Protection policy is available on our website and is included in the staff handbook. - Child friendly information of how to raise a concern/make a disclosure has been developed through pupil voice and is accessible to all children. - We co-operate fully with MCC and MSP multi-agency safeguarding procedures and arrangements are in place to monitor the quality of referrals and interventions and the processes for escalation of concerns.
+The DSL, DDSL and the wider safeguarding team co-operate fully with MCC and MSP multi-agency safeguarding procedures and arrangements are in place to monitor the quality of referrals and interventions and the processes for escalation of concerns.
 The DSL rakes lead responsibility for safeguarding and child protection and works with the local authority and other agencies in line with Working Together to Safeguard Children 2018.
 During term time the DSL (or a deputy) is always available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Preferably this is face to face, but if there is an occasion where it is not possible to meet with the DSL or deputies, they then see another named member of the safeguarding team, SLT or phone through to the Contact Centre and make a referral.
-The Manchester City Council Safeguarding Team can be contacted on 0161 234 5001, this number can be used to reach out of hours, during evenings, weekends and school holidays. - We create a culture whereby all staff, volunteers and visitors feel confident and have knowledge of how to raise a concern about poor or unsafe practice in regards to the safeguarding and welfare of the children and young people and such concerns are addressed sensitively and effectively. - We have systems in place to ensure that any staff who are carrying out both regulated activities and other roles commissioned from external agencies/organisations have been DBS checked, and their employing organisations have safeguarding policies in place, including safer recruitment and annual safeguarding training appropriate to roles and we are compliant with legislation relevant to our setting.
-This is stored on our Single Central Record. - We ensure a risk assessment takes place to establish that the appropriate checks take place on volunteers. - We have appropriate procedures to ensure that there is no risk to children from visitors and we exercise diligence and prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils and staff.
-Any workshops, assemblies or activities form external providers are discussed with a member of SLT before taking place to quality assure the content and propose outcomes - There are suitable arrangements for visitors coming onto the premises which may include an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.
+The Manchester City Council Safeguarding Team can be contacted on 0161 234 5001, this number can be used to reach out of hours, during evenings, weekends and school holidays.
+All pastoral staff have received level 3 safeguarding training.

+We create a culture whereby all staff, volunteers and visitors feel confident and have knowledge of how to raise a concern about poor or unsafe practice in regards to the safeguarding and welfare of the children and young people and such concerns are addressed sensitively and effectively.

+We have systems in place to ensure that any staff who are carrying out both regulated activities and other roles commissioned from external agencies/organisations have been DBS checked, and their employing organisations have safeguarding policies in place, including safer recruitment and annual safeguarding training appropriate to roles and we are compliant with legislation relevant to our setting.
+This is stored on our Single Central Record.

+We ensure a risk assessment takes place to establish that the appropriate checks take place on volunteers.

+We have appropriate procedures to ensure that there is no risk to children from visitors and we exercise diligence and prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils and staff.
+Any workshops, assemblies or activities form external providers are discussed with a member of SLT before taking place to quality assure the content and propose outcomes

+There are suitable arrangements for visitors coming onto the premises which may include an assessment of the educational value, the age appropriateness of what is going to be delivered and whether relevant checks will be required.

-2.3 OUR DESIGNATED SAFEGUARDING LEAD (DSL)
+THE DESIGNATED SAFEGUARDING LEAD (DSL)